 4) Tap a weblink preview.

-- Scroll—move your finger up/down or turn the Digital Crown
+- Scroll: Move your finger on the screen or turn the Digital Crown.

-- Open hyperlinks—tap a hyperlink to load the underlying webpage
+- Follow hyperlinks: Tap a hyperlink to load the underlying webpage.

-- Enter text—tap a text field to dictate or scribble some text
+- Enter text: Tap a text field to speak or spell out some text.

-- Back/forward—press the display firmly with Force Touch
+- Back/Forward: Swipe left/right or press the display firmly with Force Touch.

-- Reader/Normal view—press the display firmly with Force Touch
+- Reader/Normal: Press the display firmly with Force Touch.

 6) When done, tap Close in the upper-left corner or swipe from the left edge of the display.

-Apple made the right choice by defaulting to Reader Mode.
-In case you haven’t tried it yet on your iPhone, iPad or Mac, this mode shows text content and images but without the annoying ads, navigation bars, custom stylesheets or other distractions.
+Apple made the right choice by defaulting to Safari Reader.
+In case you haven’t yet tried Reader Mode in Safari, it strips articles of the annoying ads, navigation bars, custom stylesheets and other distractions, leaving you with pure text and images.

-Embedded videos are unsupported by WebKit on Apple Watch.
+Embedded videos are currently unsupported by Apple Watch’s WebKit.

 Searching the web with Google, on your wrist!